abbas99-hub/Job-Recommendation-System/README.md

 # Job Recommendation System using Machine Learning
 This repository contains the code and instructions to build a job recommendation system using machine learning.
 The system is designed to provide personalized job recommendations based on user preferences and historical job data.
-The data for this project is scraped from Glassdoor, and the system is deployed using the Azure cloud platform.
+The data for this project is scraped from Glassdoor, and the system is deployed using the AWS cloud platform.

 ## Business Understanding
 The goal of this project is to develop a job recommendation system that helps users find relevant job opportunities based on their preferences and historical data.
 By leveraging machine learning techniques, we aim to provide personalized recommendations that align with the user's skills, interests, and career goals.
 The system will take into account various factors such as job title, salary estimate, company rating, location, industry, and more to generate accurate recommendations.